 High School Juniors in the following counties are eligible to apply: Benton, Cedar, Iowa, Johnson, Jones, Keokuk, Linn, Louisa, Muscatine, and Washington.
 You have until March 1st to complete the application.
 For complete details, visit www.HillsBank.com/LeadershipGrant.

 If you are a Leadership Grant Alumni, I’d love to hear how it helped you as you started your college career.
-If you have any questions, post them in the comments below or send me an email, and I’d be happy to answer them.
+If you have any questions, send me an email and I’d be happy to answer them.